On-target Utilities and Firmware

 bootgen -w -arch zynqmp -process_bitstream bin -image bootgen.bif

-Example files for dfx-mgr can be found in github.
+Example files for dfx-mgr are found on GitHub.

 The shell.json file is a metadata file for dfx-mgr.
-Current implementation (2021.1) only recognizes XRT_FLAT but it is being expanded to support: XRT_FLAT, XRT_DFX, PL_FLAT, PL_DFX, and AIE types in future release.
+The current implementation (2021.1) only recognizes XRT_FLAT, but in future releases, support is expanding to XRT_FLAT, XRT_DFX, PL_FLAT, PL_DFX, and AIE types.
 For now, use XRT_FLAT.
-The shell.json only needs following content:
+The shell.json requires the following content:

 {